Wathsalak/TriangleCalculatorTest/README.md

 ## Data

-* Test Data can be found in ../testdata folder in JSON format
+* Test Data can be found in ../testdata folder in JSON format (with all combinations of test data)
 * All the response messages and status messages are defined in ../exepectedvalues folder in JSON format

 ## Test scripts